-The command sequence requirement of unlock cycles for programming or erasing provides data protection against inadvertent writes (refer to Table 30 on page 54 and Table 31 on page 55 for command definitions).
+The command sequence requirement of unlock cycles for programming or erasing provides data protection against inadvertent writes (refer to Table 25 and Table 26 for command definitions).
 In addition, the following hardware data protection measures prevent accidental erasure or programming, which might otherwise be caused by spurious system level signals during V{CC} power-up and power-down transitions, or from system noise.